Image

 Content sections

-The project works with resource-dependent communities in the Mekong and 3S regions, supporting them to exercise their legal rights to natural resources and increase their knowledge, skills, and networks to sustainably manage riverine ecosystems.
+The project works with resource-dependent communities in the Mekong and 3S regions (the transboundary river basin formed by the Sekong, Sesan, and Sre Pok rivers), supporting them to exercise their legal rights to natural resources and increase their knowledge, skills, and networks to sustainably manage riverine ecosystems.

 Dak Lak province; the 3S region; Kratie and Ratanakiri provinces in Cambodia.